-Please note: Your luggage will be transferred separately and will not arrive until the following day, so you will need to pack a separate overnight bag for your first night in Kyoto.
+Please note: Due to luggage restrictions on the train, your luggage (max one suitcase per person) will be transferred separately and will arrive in Kyoto the following day.
+Therefore you will need to pack a separate overnight bag for your first night in Kyoto.

-Kyoto - Kyoto was the ancient capital of Japan for approximately 1,000 years until 1867 when it was moved to Tokyo.
-Many national treasures can be found in Kyoto and in nearby Nara, including old shrines and temples, screen paintings, beautiful gardens, and statues of Buddha.
+Kyoto - Kyoto was the ancient capital of Japan from 794 until the 1860s, when it was moved to Tokyo (then Edo) following the Meiji Restoration.
+Many national treasures can be found in Kyoto.